czi-finance/welch_market_beta.sas/README.md

 It calculates market betas for each stock month by month using daily stock returns with a rolling window of 60 months.
 Daily excess returns are winsorized at *(1 ± 3) * market excess return* before entering the calculation.
 Older observations are given less weights based on a decay rate of 2/252 per day.
-One can directly run this macro on the SAS Studio at WRDS.
+One can directly run this macro on WRDS [SAS Studio](https://wrds-www.wharton.upenn.edu/pages/data/sas-studio-wrds/).
 Please submit an issue should you have any questions.

 ##### Example usages: